I have my brain tied behind my back, as always, to make things fair.

 You're trying to get this done at the expense of passing the continuing resolution.

-What they're trying to do is make sure the military gets paid, and the administration is saying we're not going to get caught in your trap.
+What they're trying to do is make sure the military gets paid, and the administration is saying, we're not going to get caught in your trap.

-And the press is carrying the message and the narrative for a president, the Office of Management and Budget, which is the regime, is calling a bill to fund the military a distraction.
+The Office of Management and Budget, which is the regime, is calling a bill to fund the military a distraction.

 The OMB and the White House both have called the bill a distraction.